Family Addiction – How You Can Help

 2. Learn as Much as You Can

 This will help you confirm your suspicions, ascertain the severity of the problem and perhaps notice any patterns in drug or alcohol abuse.
-Being informed will also allow you to better educate your friend or family member on the damage their family addiction is causing.
+Being informed will also allow you to better educate your friend or addicted family member on the damage their substance use is causing.

 3. Speak Up and Raise Your Concerns

 Things start to get a little more difficult during this step, as problematic substance abuse is never easy to broach.
 The best thing you can do is show that your concern is based on the fact you care for that person.
 Refrain from being judgmental, insulting or condescending.
-In many cases, the person abusing drugs or alcohol may not realize how his or her usage has gotten out of control and the impact it is having.
+In many cases, the person who has alcohol or drug addiction may not realize how his or her substance use has gotten out of control and the impact it is having.